MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. Install the **PostgreSQL** extension in Azure Data Studio.
 1. Open Azure Data Studio and connect to your Azure Database for PostgreSQL flexible server created by the Bicep script.
 Enter the user name **pgAdmin** and password **the random admin password** you previously created.
 1. If you haven't yet created the zoodb, select **File**, **Open file** and navigate to the folder where you saved the scripts.
 Select **../Allfiles/Labs/02/Lab2_ZooDb.sql** and **Open**.
 Run the script.

+## Connect to Azure Database for PostgreSQL flexible server

+1. Open Azure Data Studio if it is not already open.
+1. From the left menu, select **Connections**.
+1. Select **New Connection**.
+1. Under **Connection Details**, in **Connection type** select **PostgreSQL** from the drop-down list.
+1. In **Server name**, enter the full server name as it appears on the Azure portal.
+1. In **Authentication type**, leave Password.
+1. In User name and Password, enter the user name **pgAdmin** and password **the random admin password** you created above
+1. Select [ x ] Remember password.
+1. The remaining fields are optional.
+1. Select **Connect**.
+You are connected to the Azure Database for PostgreSQL server.
+1. A list of the server databases is displayed.
+This includes system databases, and user databases.

 ## Create a stored procedure